• Skip to primary navigation

 I like using Garnacha, a Spanish red wine traditionally used in sangria.
 Garnacha is fairly easy to find: just head to the Spanish wine section at your local wine shop.

-Can’t find Garnacha?
-You could also use another medium-bodied, fruity red wine, such as Pinot Noir, Malbec or Syrah.
+Can't find Garnacha?
+You could also use another medium-bodied, fruity red wine, such as Pinot Noir, Malbec, Syrah, or Cabernet Sauvignon.
+I recently used a cab from the Finger Lakes' Barnstormer Winery, and it worked well!

 Can I Skip the Chill Time?